grafana/mimir/docs/configuration/arguments.md

    sum by (foo) (rate(bar{baz=”blip”,__query_shard__=”15of16”}[1m])) )
   ```

   When enabled, the query-frontend requires a schema config to determine how/when to shard queries, either from a file or from flags (i.e. by the `-schema-config-file` CLI flag).
 This is the same schema config the queriers consume.
   It's also advised to increase downstream concurrency controls as well to account for more queries of smaller sizes:

-  When enabled, the query-frontend requires a schema config to determine how/when to shard queries, either from a file or from flags (i.e. by the `-schema-config-file` CLI flag).
-This is the same schema config the queriers consume.
-  It's also advised to increase downstream concurrency controls as well to account for more queries of smaller sizes: